lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 </aside>

 --02 WG version

 * Merged {{erratum8027}}

---03 todo:

-* Address management of KEM certificate

---03 version changes:
+--01 WG version changes:

-* Publish Trust Anchors Control hashAlgorithm changed to SHA-256
 * Updated Encrypted and Decrypted POP Controls section to use HMAC-SHA256
-* Update DH-POP from RFC2875 to RFC6955
 * Editorial changes
 * Addressed errata 3943 for RFC 6402
+* Added direct POP example to address management of KEM certificates
+* Clarified that subjectKeyIdentifier choice used with id-alg-noSignature

+--00 WG version changes:

+* Added pre-5378 boilerplate
+* Update DH-POP from RFC2875 to RFC6955

---02 version changes:
+--02 individual version changes:

-* Add module to support new HMAC algorithms in PBKDF2
+* Added module to support new HMAC algorithms in PBKDF2

---01 version changes:
+--01 individual version changes:

 * Changed RFC 5273 references to draft-mandel-lamps-rfc5273bis
 * Changed RFC 5274 references to draft-mandel-lamps-rfc5274bis